nats-io/nats-server/server/README-MQTT.md

 ## JetStream API

 All interactions with JetStream are performed via `mqttJSA` that sends NATS requests to JetStream.
-Most are processed syncronously and await a response, some (e.g. `jsa.sendAck()`) are sent asynchronously.
+Most are processed synchronously and await a response, some (e.g. `jsa.sendAck()`) are sent asynchronously.
 JetStream API is usually referred to as `jsa` in the code.
 No special locking is required to use `jsa`, however the asynchronous use of JetStream may create race conditions with